KRFOSS/kali-docs/development/advanced-packaging-example/index.md

 ```

 {{% notice info %}}
-You can also install by doing.
+You can also install by doing:

 ```console
 kali@kali:~/kali/packages/finalrecon$ sudo debi --debs-dir ~/kali/build-area/